guiyumin/InfinityCMS/docs/DEPLOYMENT.md

 1. Backup current installation and database
 2. Extract new version to temporary folder
-3. Copy `.env.php` from old to new
+3. Copy `config.php` from old to new
 4. Copy `storage/uploads/` from old to new
 5. Replace old files with new
 6. Run new migrations: `/admin/migrations`